SMAC-Group/gmwmx/README.md

 This source code is released under is the GNU AFFERO GENERAL PUBLIC LICENSE (AGPL) v3.0.

 ## Acknowledgements
-We greatly thank Dr. Machiel Bos for his useful advices and constructive feedbacks on the correct integration of `Hector` in the `gmwmx` `R` package.
+We thank Dr. Machiel Bos for his helpful advises and constructive comments that helped us to improve the implementation of the package and to ensure the correct integration of `Hector` into the `gmwmx` `R` package.

 ## References
 Cucci, D.A., Voirol, L., Kermarrec, G., Montillet, J.P. and Guerrier, S., 2022.
 The Generalized Method of Wavelet Moments with Exogenous Inputs: a Fast Approach for the Analysis of GNSS Position Time Series. arXiv preprint arXiv:2206.09668.